kimwalisch/primecount/README.md

 If your CPU supports the
 [POPCNT instruction](http://en.wikipedia.org/wiki/SSE4#POPCNT_and_LZCNT)
 then it is automatically  enabled in the build process.
+POPCNT speeds up primecount by about 10 percent.
 If you need maximum portability you can disable POPCNT:
 ```sh
 $ ./configure --disable-popcnt
 ```